-To determine the top-performing hospitals, we must determine specific characteristics upon which we rank the performance of those hospitals.
+To determine the top health performers and top-performing hospitals, we must determine specific characteristics upon which we rank the performance of those hospitals.

 Repeated data analysis for the top-performing hospitals showed that they share common features.
 COVID-19 pandemic did not appear to show much difference for those features.

 IBM was one of the leading organizations that took the decision 25 years ago to perform an annual ranking for the top 100 best performing hospitals through IBM Watson Health Analytics.

 IBM Watson Health qualitative study revealed that those hospitals share the following characteristics:

 Everyone in the community should be aware of the quality guidelines and should understand that achieving optimum performance is the main target of the organization.
 There must be a common understanding and agreement that quality assurance and improvement are iterative processes.

 Hiring regulations and protocols should be compatible with the concept of assuring a uniform performance culture.
 Leadership openings must include a trial project and enough probation period.
 Targets’ achievements, surveys, and feedback after the probation period should be coherent with the organization’s policy.

 Some different certifications and frameworks can ensure the quality of the nursing services offered in the healthcare facility.